chordify/redis-schema/README.md

      ]
   keyPrefix = "myqueue"
 ```
-Here the `MyQueue` type is used only during compile time to let the compile find the right
+Here the `MyQueue` type is used only during compile time to let the compiler find the right
 instances.
 To distinguish between the two `Integer -> Integer` functions, we wrap them in
 newtypes.
 A `Binary` instance must exist for all inputs and outputs, so that they can be put
 into Redis.